HenrikvK/Reinforcement_Learning_Supply_Chain/README.md

 # Reinforcement Learning for Supply Chain Optimization
 Reinforcement Learning implementation in Python to optimize a supply chain.

 Projects includes code for the paper:

-# INF581
-# Reinforcement learning for supply chain optimization.
+Kemmer, L., von Kleist, H., de Rochebouët, D., Tziortziotis, N., & Read, J. (2018).
+Reinforcement learning for supply chain optimization.
+In European Workshop on Reinforcement Learning (Vol. 14, No. 10).

+### How to run: <br>
-# Run testing.py to do multiple runs with the diferent environments already created or to create new ones.
+* Run testing.py to do multiple runs with the diferent environments already created or to create new ones.
 The results are stored in results/
-# Run graph_creation.py to create the graphs used in the paper to compare different environments and agents
+* Run graph_creation.py to create the graphs used in the paper to compare different environments and agents
-# For further explanation about this files, read their description in each of them.
-# For further explanation about the project, read report/report.pdf